AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

     - Select x86_64 as architecture.
     - Click Create function.

-#### Setup the AWS Lambda function
+#### Set up the AWS Lambda function

 1. Add a trigger to the Amazon S3 bucket where you store the uploaded images.
-2. Add below code to the `index.js` file within your AWS Lambda function.
+2. Add the code below to the `index.js` file within your AWS Lambda function.

     ```javascript
     const AWS = require("aws-sdk");